-- 18.1 Members using internet and social media in relation to their practice and/or their work with clients must ensure their use enables them to comply with the Code of Ethics and that they have competence in the usage and effective management of any 'online presence' they have. - 18.2 Members must understand the privacy settings for all social media applications that they use, and apply the strictest settings when posting personal information and for any interactions with clients and for other professional purposes. - 18.3 Members should maintain an awareness of the impact of their online appearance to clients and ensure that their presence does not create a boundary violation or present themselves in a form that might bring disrepute to the profession. - 18.3.1 It is recommended that members Google and/or perform other 'internet searching' of their own name regularly to check what references there are to themselves - 18.4 Members whose psychotherapy services are promoted on websites should undertake regular reviews of those websites to ensure that they are in accordance with professional and ethical standards
+- 18.1 Members using internet and social media in relation to their practice and/or their work with clients must ensure their use enables them to comply with the Code of Ethics and that they have competence in the usage and effective management of any 'online presence' they have. - 18.2 Members must understand the privacy settings for all social media applications that they use, and apply the strictest settings when posting personal information and for any interactions with clients and for other professional purposes. - 18.3 Members should maintain an awareness of the impact of their online appearance to clients and ensure that their presence does not create a boundary violation or present themselves in a form that might bring disrepute to the profession. - 18.4 Members whose psychotherapy services are promoted on websites should undertake regular reviews of those websites to ensure that they are in accordance with professional and ethical standards.